tbilodea/Pong/Pong/ReadMe.txt

 /////////////////////////////////////////////////////////////////////////////
 Other notes:

-Need to add OOP behaviors in order to split up and make the code more readable.
-Need to add random "powerups" to make the game more interesting!

 Original tutorial from http://noobtuts.com/cpp/2d-pong-game

+Changed code significantly to address a few problems with previous pong.
+Made Objects instead of variables and the paddles don't fly off the screen.

 /////////////////////////////////////////////////////////////////////////////